 A low-impact (fragility) fracture is defined as a fracture caused by a force that normally does not cause fracture of a healthy bone (fall from a standing height or a spontaneous fracture).
 The cause of a low-impact fracture may be other than osteoporosis and involve, for instance, cancer.

-Primary osteoporosis usually develops in postmenopausal women and less frequently in elderly men.
+Primary osteoporosis is defined as bone loss that occurs during the natural aging process.
 Secondary osteoporosis results from various diseases or adverse effects of certain drugs, most frequently glucocorticoids.

 2) Reproductive factors: Deficiency of sex hormones (estrogen, testosterone) due to various etiologies, prolonged amenorrhea (late puberty, periods of estrogen deficiency), nulliparity, postmenopausal status (particularly premature, including patients after oophorectomy).

-3) Nutrition and lifestyle factors: Low calcium intake (daily calcium requirements: children aged 1-10 years require ~800 mg elemental calcium; adolescents and adults, 1000-1200 mg; pregnant and breastfeeding women, postmenopausal women, and elderly persons, 1200-1400 mg), vitamin D deficiency (causes: see Hypocalcemia), low or excessive phosphate intake, protein deficiency or excessive protein intake, tobacco smoking, excessive alcohol or caffeine use, sedentary lifestyle.
+3) Nutrition and lifestyle factors: Low calcium intake (daily calcium requirements: children aged 1-10 years require ~800 mg elemental calcium; adolescents and adults, 1000-1200 mg; pregnant and breastfeeding women, postmenopausal women, and elderly persons, 1200-1400 mg), vitamin D deficiency (causes: see Hypocalcemia), low or excessive phosphate intake, protein deficiency or excessive protein intake.

 4) Coexisting conditions (these may lead to secondary osteoporosis):